nathan-jon3s/NurStash/src/pages/docs/health-assess.md

 3. “Can you tell me where you are at?”
 4. "What is todays date in month, date, and year"

-The patient answered all of them correctly, so they are alert and oriented x3
+If the patient answered all of them correctly, they are alert and oriented x3.

 ## Vital Signs